 Microprocessor based digital EPABX system is proposed at a control room located in power station and is planned for intercom purpose.
 EPABX system will cater to the voice communication requirement of the PSP covering various project areas such as power house along with all the associated floors and access galleries/areas to pothead yard and Upper Dam as required.
 In addition, Public address system is proposed and will be located in the control room of powerhouse.
-The loud speakers, the head microphones, the call station connecting points and the other telephone connecting points shall be located at various points of power house, pothead yard & Dam.
+The loud speakers, head microphones, call station connecting points & other telephone connecting points shall be located at various points of powerhouse, pothead yard & dam.